MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-to-reserve-items.md

 The following procedure is based on a sales order.
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Sales Orders**, and then select the related link.
 2. Create a sales order line for an item-tracked item.
 3. Assign serial and lot numbers to the sales order line.
-For more information, see [How to: Assign Serial Numbers and Lot Numbers During Outbound Transactions](across-how-to-assign-serial-numbers-and-lot-numbers-during-outbound-transactions.md).
+For more information, see [How to: Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).
 4. On the sales order line, choose the **Reserve** action.
 5. Choose the **Yes** button to reserve specific serial or lot numbers.
 6. In the   **Item Tracking List** window, select the serial and lot number combination that you have just assigned.